solid-stack/mvc-express-mongoose/README.md

 ## Config

 The config object should include the following values for the current environment.
+Below is an example for the `development` environment:

 ```
 let config = {